scresswell/people-resources/questions.md

 * this role requires good collaboration with people from [all over the company].
 What challenges have you overcome in the past dealing with teams in [different locations, a variety of backgrounds, skill levels, perspectives]
 * how do you foster excellent collaboration within your teams?
 * describe a situation when you found it difficult to agree with other team members' opinion?
 How did you deal with this, and what was the outcome?
-* How do you go about bringing your team mates on a journey when you have a good idea?
+* how do you go about bringing your team mates on a journey when you have a good idea?
+* can you tell me about a time when team dynamics changed the way a project was delivered?

 ## Innovation
 * tell me about a really tricky project or situation where you found a very simple solution